 Hysteroscopy - endometrial ablation; Laser thermal ablation; Endometrial ablation - radiofrequency; Endometrial ablation - thermal balloon ablation; Rollerball ablation; Hydrothermal ablation; Novasure ablation

-Endometrial ablation is a surgery or procedure done to damage the lining of the uterus in order to minimize heavy or prolonged menstrual flow.
+Endometrial ablation is a surgery or procedure done to disrupt the lining of the uterus in order to minimize heavy or prolonged menstrual flow.
 This lining is called the endometrium.
 The surgery may be done in a hospital, outpatient surgery center, or the provider's office.

 This procedure can treat heavy or irregular periods.
-Your doctor will likely have tried other treatments first, such as hormone medicines or an IUD.
+Your health care provider will likely have tried other treatments first, such as hormone medicines or an IUD.